 Level Four Supervision

-Under level four supervision the supervised GP is directly responsible for each individual patient.
+Under level four supervision, the supervised GP is fully responsible for each individual patient

 - A supervisor must oversee the supervised GP’s practice and must be available for consultation should it be required.